 5. Rosemary Seninde

-Rosemary Nansubuga Sseninde is a Ugandan politician, educator and was the State Minister for Primary Education in the Ugandan cabinet for a period of five years.
+Rosemary Nansubuga Sseninde is a Ugandan politician, educator, and was the State Minister for Primary Education in the Ugandan cabinet for five years.

-She is also a women’s rights advocate who actively worked to enhance women’s representation in the Ugandan government hence paving way for future generations of women aspiring to leadership roles in the country.
+As one of the most influential women in Ugandan history, she is also a women’s rights advocate who actively worked to enhance women’s representation in the Ugandan government, paving the way for future generations of women aspiring to leadership roles in the country.

 6. Betty Oyella Bigombe